CHARLOTTE DRAYCOTT SC

 She was an Advisory Editor of Hong Kong Archbold from its inception.

-She is panel member of the Higher Rights Assessment Board
+She is panel member of the Higher Rights Assessment Board.

-f the Criminal Legal Aid Review Committee
+She is a member of the Criminal Legal Aid Review Committee

 Notable cases: